What is “Bus Stop Consolidation”?

 Bus stops are critical points of entry into the transportation system that many riders’ lives depend on.
 The process should reflect the seriousness of what is at stake and should do all it can to ensure that the most vulnerable riders are not being left behind by stop removal.

 For starters, riders shouldn’t have to beg to be heard about bus stop removals that will create hardship for vulnerable communities.
-(PG article: North Side shelter objects to Port Authority eliminating bus stop at its front door), nor should we shouldn’t be worried that calling for safe bus stops will result in our bus stops being eliminated (O’Hara officials unhappy about bus stop elimination near RIDC Park).
+(PG article: North Side shelter objects to Port Authority eliminating bus stop at its front door), nor should be worried that calling for safe bus stops will result in our bus stops being eliminated (O’Hara officials unhappy about bus stop elimination near RIDC Park).
 Eliminating these bus stops will not simply be minor inconveniences.
 These decisions will have catastrophic impacts on access to food, housing and employment.

 It should go without saying that Pittsburgh and the surrounding municipalities need to invest in safe sidewalks, bus stop amenities, and crosswalks, and that would go a long way to ensuring that our transit system is accessible for all.
 However, it’s also important that Port Authority does not use those lack of investments as a reason to penalize their riders in the short term.
 Privileging stops with existing amenities like good sidewalks and bus shelters creates inequitable outcomes, because good sidewalks are more prevalent in wealthier communities, and many bus shelters have historically been placed in places with high advertising visibility and marketing value.